This article covers:

 What is anorexia nervosa?

-It is important to recognize the signs of anorexia nervosa early on.
+It is important to recognise the signs of anorexia nervosa early on.
 If left untreated, this disorder can lead to death due to starvation or suicide.

 Causes of anorexia nervosa